• Skip to main content

 This is a handy tool for the kind of people (including yours truly) who just can’t stand when a seconds hand on their analog timepiece doesn’t reach the 12 o’clock mark right with the final beep of that good old radio precise time countdown.

 As usual, the seconds hand will remain in that position for as long as you will keep the push-piece pressed.
-Release it to the sixth’s bleep of the GTS, and you have yourself an extremely precise time measuring device.
+Release it to the sixth’s bleep of the GTS, and you have yourself an extremely precise time-measuring device.

 Although A. Lange & Sohne says nothing about the movement’s accuracy, at least you will be able to set the time right again each time you find the watch lying.

-Unfortunately, in its lengthy press release, the German brand says nothing about whether the movement is capable to simultaneously adjust the position of the minute and hour hands.
+Unfortunately, in its lengthy press release, the German brand says nothing about whether the movement is capable to simultaneously adjusting the position of the minute and hour hands.
 I mean, it would be nice if, when the Zero-Restart is activated at 11:59:36, the hands would move right to 12:00:00.

 Well, maybe I am just asking too much.

-See also: SIHH 2010: A. Lange & Sohne 1 Daymatic
+See also: A. Lange & Sohne Zeitwerk: the giant leap of time

 WWR Verdict